Heal Yourself at Home

 • Post childbirth / breast-feeding

-All kinds of stress (such as anger, anxiety, depression, trauma, sleep deprivation, over-exercising, nutrient deficiencies . . . you name it!) promote production of stress-related hormones by the "stress management" adrenal glands, namely the neurotransmitter adrenaline (epinephrine), and glucocorticoids, such as CORTISOL, to induce "fight or flight" mechanisms to cope with the stress.
+All kinds of stress (such as anger, anxiety, depression, trauma, sleep deprivation, over-exercising, nutrient deficiencies . . . you name it!) promote production of stress-related hormones.
+Produced by the "stress management" adrenal glands, these hormones are the neurotransmitter adrenaline (epinephrine), and glucocorticoids, such as CORTISOL, to induce "fight or flight" mechanisms to cope with the stress.

 Chronic (ongoing) stress can both deplete the body's available PROGESTERONE and also cause adrenal fatigue, which then decreases production of ALDOSTERONE (and other mineralocorticoids) and CORTISOL (and other glucocorticoids).
-ALDOSTERONE promotes water retention and swelling, and although a building block of ALDOSTERONE, PROGESTERONE blocks ALDOSTERONE receptors, thereby promoting normal fluid loss and decreasing swelling.
+ALDOSTERONE promotes water retention and swelling.
+Conversely, a deficiency of ALDOSTERONE will cause fluid loss and so contribute to vaginal dryness.
+(Although a building block of ALDOSTERONE, under normal ALDOSTERONE presence, PROGESTERONE also blocks ALDOSTERONE receptors, thereby promoting normal fluid loss and decreasing swelling).

 PROGESTERONE: